Safeguarding Utility Infrastructure Amidst Climate Catastrophes

 • The average age of poles and components exceeds 20 years, with many being 80 years or older.
 Conductors, especially in wind and ocean locations, are highly fragile and often older than 70-80 years.

-• Government and regulators are slow in approving funding due to escalating costs.
+• Government and regulators are slow to approve funding due to escalating costs.

 • Many utilities, partly owned by private equity companies, prioritize reducing operational expenditure.